ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 To confirm the creation of subnet, click on **Subnets** and wait until the status changes to **Available**.
 You can create a new subnet under the **Subnets** tab.

-## Create a backend subnet and VSI
+## Create the backend subnet, security group and VSI
 {: #backend-subnet-vsi}

-In this section, you will create a backend subnet with virtual server instance and define the rules for network access.
+In this section, you will create a backend subnet with virtual server instance and security group.

 You will use the subnet created with the VPC as the subnet for the backend.

+### Create a backend security group
+ACLs provide security at the subnet level and Security Groups (SGs) provide security at the server instance level.
+Let's create and configure rules for inbound and outbound traffic to your VSIs.

+By default, a security group is created along with your VPC allowing all SSH (TCP port 22) and Ping (ICMP type 8) traffic to the attached instances.

+To create a new security group for the backend:
+1. Click **Security groups** under Network, then **New security group**.
+2. Enter **vpc-pubpriv-backend-sg** as name and select the VPC you created earlier.
+3. Click **Create security group**.

+You will later edit the security group to add the inbound and outbound rules as and when required.

 ### Create a backend virtual server instance

 To create a virtual server instance in the newly created subnet:

-1. Click on the backend subnet under **Subnets**.
+1. Click on the backend subnet under **Subnets**
 2. Click **Attached instances** > New instance
 3. Enter a unique name and pick **vpc-pubpriv-backend-vsi**.
 Then, select the VPC your created earlier and **Dallas** as your location.
 4. Choose the **Ubuntu Linux** image, click **All profiles** and under **Compute**, choose **c-2x4** with 2vCPUs and 4 GB RAM.
 5. To create a new SSH key, click **New key**
    a.
 Enter **vpc-ssh-key** as key name.
    b.
 Select **Dallas** region.
    c.
-Copy the contents of  `<your key>.pub` and paste under Public key.
+Copy the contents of  `<YOUR_SSH_KEY>.pub` and paste under Public key.
    d.
 Click **Add SSH key**.
+6. Under **Network interfaces**, click on the **Edit** icon next to the Security Groups
+   a.
+Select **vpc-pubpriv-backend-subnet** as the subnet.
+   b.
+Uncheck the default SG > check **vpc-pubpriv-backend-sg**.
+   c.
+Click **Save**.
-6. Leave the other options as it is and click **Create virtual server instance**.
+7. Click **Create virtual server instance**.

-## Create a frontend subnet and VSI
+## Create the frontend subnet, VSI and security group
 {: #frontend-subnet-vsi}

-In this section, you will create a frontend subnet with virtual server instance and define the rules for network access.
+In this section, you will create a frontend subnet with virtual server instance and a security group.

 ### Create a subnet for the frontend